 The update error 0x80080008 will likely cause a Windows Update Failed issue causing your PC to cease altogether.
-Most experts suggest that your third-party antivirus software could be causing the issue.
-As a result, it is best to disable your antivirus software when doing the update.
+Most experts suggest that your third-party antivirus software could be causing the problem.
+As a result, it is best to disable your antivirus software when updating.

 Here are the steps to fix the Windows Update error 0x80080008